 Unfortunately, nursing homes are notoriously understaffed, and at many facilities, workers are forced to cut corners or skip steps as a matter of habit.
 Whether or not such slips are understandable given the pressures faced by staff, seemingly small errors can have deadly consequences for nursing home residents.

 Normally, when accidents, negligence or abuse happens, facilities have time to hide, delay, and draw out a nursing home lawsuit.
-The unprecedented public scrutiny nursing homes face during the coronavirus has drawn this formerly shadowy problem into the national spotlight.
+The unprecedented public scrutiny nursing homes face during the coronavirus has brought this formerly shadowy problem into the national spotlight.

 Nursing Homes Need to Follow Their Own Guidelines

-At the Life Care Center in Kirkland, Washington, the nursing home at the epicenter of the coronavirus deaths in Washington state, “the facility’s visitor log was so loosely enforced that it proved insufficient for tracing the disease later on,” local officials told the Wall Street Journal.
+At the Life Care Center in Kirkland, Washington, the nursing home at the epicenter of the coronavirus deaths in Washington state, “the facility’s visitor log was so loosely enforced that it proved insufficient for tracing the disease later on,” local officials told The Wall Street Journal.
 The shoddy record-keeping was just one of many problems.

 After a troubling number of respiratory problems at the facility, managers at Life Care ordered the staff to close the dining rooms and wipe down all surfaces.
 Despite this, the facility threw a Mardi Gras party and invited all their residents who weren’t showing overt respiratory symptoms.